Do I need a Condition Report?

 The Condition Report also doesn’t cover less serious or minor defects that may become issues in the future.

-For this reason, a HomeBuyer Report is usually a better option for those considering a Condition Report.
-It is still simple and straightforward, presented in the traffic light system, but it is more comprehensive.
+For this reason, we don't offer Condition Reports on reallymoving - we don't feel they give enough information when you're assessing your future home.
+A HomeBuyer Report (also known as Level 2) is a better option - it's still simple and straightforward, presented in a traffic light system, but it is more comprehensive.

-It also incorporates guidance on any defects likely to affect the value of the property, including advice on repair or maintenance options.
+It also incorporates guidance on any issues likely to affect the value of the property, including advice on repair or maintenance options.

 This allows you to make an informed decision about any property you intend to buy, with the awareness of how much time and money it may take to fix down the line.
 For example, if it’s discovered in the HomeBuyer Report that you may need to replace the roof, and it will cost £3000, you can negotiate that amount to be deducted from the sale price.
 A quality survey gives you clear information about the property.